benchristel/sindarin/the-elvish-language.md

 Sindarin, like English, puts emphasis or _stress_ on one syllable of multi-syllable words.
 In English, stress can alter the meaning of a word, as in the following:

 > Sam received a **present** from Galadriel.
+>
-> Galadriel will **present** the hobbits with lembas.
+> We'll **present** our project to the class.

 With the first syllable stressed, &ldquo;[.hi pre]sent&rdquo; is a noun.
 Stress the second syllable, &ldquo;pre[.hi sent]&rdquo;, and it becomes a verb.

 In Sindarin, the stress of a word can't change its meaning, but it's vital to learn how words are stressed in order to write poetry.
-If you don't pronounce words with the right stress, you'll just sound weird.
+Also, if you pronounce words with the wrong stress, you'll just sound weird.

 Fortunately, Sindarin stress is predicatable from the shape of the word, so you don't have to memorize where the stress falls for each word individually.
 This section describes how to figure out which syllable is stressed.

 ### Syllables

 Before you can place the stress in a word, you have to break it down into syllables.
-The syllables or beats of a word are determined by the vowels.
+Many people find this difficult at first, but there's a trick to it: look at the vowels.

 Each syllable has exactly one vowel or diphthong at its core—no more, no less.
 So [.s Elbereth Gilthoniel] breaks down as [.s El&middot;be&middot;reth Gil&middot;tho&middot;ni&middot;el]. [.s Thranduil] has only two syllables, [.s Thran&middot;duil], because [.s ui] is a diphthong.

 ### Stress in Two-Syllable Words

 Tolkien states in Appendix E that "[i]n words of two syllables, [the stress] falls in practically all cases on the first syllable".
-However, he neglects to list any Sindarin exceptions to this rule, so for our purposes, two-syllable Sindarin words are *always* stressed on the first syllable.
 Thus we have [.s <span class="hi">Per</span>&middot;hael] "Samwise", [.s <span class="hi">El</span>&middot;rond].

 ### Stress in Longer Words